Dishonour Cheques | Cheque Dishonour

 4. The place where cheque is dishonoured.

-The offence shall not be triable by any court inferior to that of a Metropolitan Magistrate or Judicial Magistrate of the first class.
+The offense shall not be triable by any court inferior to that of a Metropolitan Magistrate or Judicial Magistrate of the first class.

 LIMITATION

-A complaint has to be filed within one month of the date on which the cause of action arise i.e. within 45 days of the offender receiving the notice to make payment.
+A complaint has to be filed within one month of the date on which the cause of action arises, i.e., within 45 days of the offender receiving the notice to make payment.
+This limitation period is important for initiating proceedings under the cheque bounce law in Pakistan.

 PROCEDURE ON RECEIPT OF THE COMPLAINT

-1. If the magistrate is of the opinion that there are sufficient grounds for proceeding he shall call the complainant for pre summoning evidence and the necessary documents are exhibited.
+1. If the magistrate is of the opinion that there are sufficient grounds for proceeding, he shall call the complainant for pre-summoning evidence, and the necessary documents shall be exhibited.

 2. Thereafter summons are issued for the attendance of the accused and the witnesses.